ipld/go-ipld-prime/schema/gen/go/HACKME_memorylayout.md

 checking, autocompletion and other tooling assist opportunities, and less verbosity.

-Secondly, natively-typed funtions on concrete types can be higher performance: since they're not [virtual function calls](#virtual-function-calls), we can expect [inlining](#inlining-functions) to work.
+Secondly, natively-typed functions on concrete types can be higher performance: since they're not [virtual function calls](#virtual-function-calls), we can expect [inlining](#inlining-functions) to work.
 We might expect this to be particularly consequential in builders and in accessor methods, since these